eriktoger/rubiks_cube/README.md

 ### Solver

-The different solving techniques will be written in Rust.
+The rotation logic is written in rust.
+A true solver is yet to be implemented.

 ### Visualizer